awslabs/sagemaker-battlesnake-ai/Documentation/UpdateHeuristicsAndDeploy.md

 ## How to develop your own heuristic algorithms

-From the Cloudformation stack created at [STEP 1](DeployTheAIEndpoint.md) go on outputs tab and click on the link next to _HeuristicsDevEnvironement_:
+From the Cloudformation stack created at [STEP 1](DeployTheAIEndpoint.md) go on outputs tab and click on the link next to _HeuristicsDevEnvironment_:

 ![Output tab](images/outputs.png "Output tab")